 Several FDA-approved drug labels may be available for azithromycin.
 AIDSinfo provides the following drug label solely as an example of the labels available for azithromycin.
 Inclusion or absence of a drug label on the AIDSinfo site does not imply endorsement or lack thereof by AIDSinfo.
 Search Drugs@FDA to access more information on azithromycin, including additional drug labels and any generic equivalents.

-Hypersensitivity to azithromycin, erythromycin, or any macrolide or ketolide antibiotic (4.1)
+Hypersensitivity to azithromycin, erythromycin, or any macrolide or ketolide drug.
+(4.1)

 Acute bacterial sinusitis in adults due to Haemophilus influenzae, Moraxella catarrhalis or Streptococcus pneumoniae.